Adding Components to a Channel

 NOTE

-To view the properties of any component, select the component and click on the hammer icon to open/view properties.
+To view the properties of any component, click the component and click the hammer icon to open/view properties.

-The Application component allows you to add an application to your channel.
+The Application component lets you add an application to your channel.

 Application component has the following properties: